Excerpt: Katrina, Sin of Love 3

 It was afternoon.
-The sun was burning like a fire ball on the clear, blue sky.
+The sun was burning like a fireball in the clear, blue sky.
 The heat came in waves from the drowsy forest, where no birds chirped and no bugs buzzed.
 The girls came out of the house all sweaty and went to the waterspout to chill out.

 – What, you’ve finished already?
 You’re so hardworking, my dear darlings!
 Did Ion put out the rat poison?